100. Using the data on first generation, low income professionals to help create high performance teams | Gorick NG

 Welcome to The Future of Work, the podcast that looks at, believe it or not, the future of work.
 It is brought to you by WNDYR for their blog.
 Chaos & RocketFuel.
 WNDYR are productivity and human behaviour specialists whose goal is to help us humans remain relevant in an ever more technology based workplace.
 Check them out at WNDYR dot com.
 That’s WNDYR dot com.
 I’m Doug Foulkes.
 And along with WNDYR CEO Claire Haidar, we regularly meet up with industry experts and mavericks to get their take on work in the future.

-The aim is maybe to leave you with more questions than answers and to challenge your view of what is possible in the future of work.
+Our aim is to leave you with more questions than answers and to challenge your view of what is possible in the future of work.
 So Claire let’s start, over to you to get Sara’s definition of work.

 [00:01:44] – Claire Haidar